How to Apply

 What test is needed for admission?

-The general test of the Graduate Record Examination (GRE) is required, though some programs may permit applicants to substitute scores from the Graduate Management Admissions Test (GMAT).
+All prospective students (except applicants to the Department of Astronomy program) must take the general test of the Graduate Record Examination (GRE), though some programs may permit applicants to substitute scores from the Graduate Management Admissions Test (GMAT).
 Refer to Programs of Study for more information.

 Adequate command of spoken and written English is required for admission.
 Applicants who are non-native English speakers and who received their undergraduate degree from a non-English speaking institution must take the Internet based test (iBT) of the Test of English as a Foreign Language (TOEFL), administered by the Educational Testing Service (ETS).
 No test other than the iBT TOEFL will be accepted as proof of English proficiency; a master's degree is not accepted as proof of English proficiency.